chaintng/obsidian-auto-backlink/README.md

 3. Run `npm run build` to compile the plugin
 4. Copy `main.js` and `manifest.json` to your Obsidian plugins folder
 5. Reload Obsidian to see changes

+## Recent Changes

+- Improved TypeScript compatibility and type checking
+- Updated build process to use latest esbuild configuration
+- Added support for excluding specific folders from backlink generation
+- Fixed issues with Obsidian type recognition

+For a full list of changes, please see the [Changelog](changelog.md).

 ## Support